EmadMohDev/promptopia/README.md

 - Next.js 13 Serverless Route Handlers (Next API, Full Stack Apps)
 - Next.js 13 Metadata and Search Engine Optimization (SEO)

+## Promptopia is an open-source AI prompting tool for modern world to discover, create and share creative prompts.
+- use Next js 13 with React and Tailwind CSS
+- use Next Auth to login with Google.
+- use Mongo DB to store user prompts
+- make Serverless Route Handlers to handle backend endpoints apis.
+- after user login with his google account he can create/edit/delete his prompts -each user has a profile
+- any user can search by prompt title / description / username and here we apply debounced mechanism ( delay search functionality to certain time to prevents frequent search calls )

+✔Technologies :  Next.js - React.js - MongoDB - Tailwind CSS ·